-KIN 580.
-Human Resource Management and Development in Campus Recreation.
+SRL 635.
+Human Resources Management and Development in Sport and Recreation.
 3 credits.

-An overview of human resource management and human resource development in campus recreation programs.
-The course will provide an introduction to administrative practices, organizational development and management theory and apply these concepts into the day to day practices and skills required of an administrator of a campus recreation program.
-Skill development will include areas such as hiring, developing position descriptions, evaluation, training, career development, and supervision of student and professional staff members.
+An overview of human resource management and human resource development in sport, recreation and campus recreation programs.
+The course will provide an introduction to administrative practices, organizational development and management theory, and apply these concepts into the day to day practices and skills required of an administrator of a sport, recreation and/or campus recreation program.